 I find 250Hz is a good starting-point for this low-mids reduction area, and reduce about 2-5 db.
 If your singer is really up-close to the microphone the proximity effect will boost this area plenty so you will probably have to make a great cut to balance the sound.

-Prevent overpowering sibiliance
+Prevent overpowering sibiliance in the recorded voice

 We want the vocals to be a pleasant listening experience.
 Smooth as butter, without poking sibiliant peaks.